Biennale of Sydney: 20th Biennale of Sydney (2016)

 The 20th Biennale of Sydney was curated by Stephanie Rosenthal and took place in 2016.
+The title was inspired by a comment made by American and Canadian speculative fiction and cyberpunk writer William Gibson.
+The Biennale was spread across 'Seven Embassies of Thought' titled ‘Spirits’; ‘Non Participation’; ‘Translation’; ‘the Real’; ‘Transition’; ‘Disappearance’; and ‘Stanislaw Lem’.
+With 12 additional ‘in-between’ spaces.
+There were 83 participating artists from across 83 countries, including notable Australian artists such as Daniel Boyd (artist), Richard Bell (artist), and Jamie Northas well as international artists such as William Forsythe (choreographer) and films by Samuel Beckett.

 21st Biennale of Sydney (2018)

 The 21st Biennale of Sydney, titled SUPERPOSITION, was curated by Mami Kataoka.
 It included soft sculpture works by the Yarrenyty Arltere Artists of Alice Springs and burial baskets woven by Yvonne Koolmatrie.

 22nd Biennale of Sydney (2020)

 The 22nd Biennale of Sydney, titled NIRIN, was presented under the artistic direction of Brook Andrew.
 NIRIN was an Artist- & First Nations-led Biennale, celebrating First Nations artists.
 The programme was centered around seven themes: Dhaagun (‘earth’: sovereignty and working together); Bagaray-Bang (‘healing’); Yirawy-Dhuray (‘yam-connection’: food); Gurray (‘transformation’); Muriguwal Giiland (‘different stories’); Ngawal-Guyungan (‘powerful ideas’: the power of objects); and Bila (‘river’: environment), and it featured works by 101 artists and collectives, from 36 countries including for the first time Nepal, Georgia, Afghanistan, Sudan and Ecuador.
 The works were presented in six venues: Cockatoo Island, Art Gallery of New South Wales, the Museum of Contemporary Art (MCA), the National Art School, Artspace and Campbelltown Arts Centre.
 NIRIN went online after it was closed ten days after it opened due to COVID-19 restrictions.
 The founder of New Zealand collective FAFSWAG Tanu Gogo outlined concerns this pivot created for them including 'data-sovereignty, safe-space and intellectual property' but addressed their reprioritization to enable presentation and presented a successful project titled CODESWITCH: Relearn, Reimagine, Recreate – a FAFSWAG Manifesto for the 22nd Biennale of Sydney.

 The Museum of Contemporary Art in Sydney featured artists including Tony Albert with Seed Indigenous Youth Climate Network (Australia), Denilson Baniwa (Brazil), Iltja Ntjarra (Many Hands) Art Centre (Mparntwe/Alice Springs, Australia), Kulimoe’anga Stone Maka (Tonga/New Zealand), Noŋgirrŋa Marawili (Darrpirra/Yirrkala, Australia), Aziz Hazara (Afghanistan), Tarek Lakhrissi (France), and Pedro Wonaeamirri (Andranangruwu (Melville Island)/Paluwiyanga, Australia) with Patrick Freddy Puruntatameri (Darwin/Melville Island, Australia).